anautonell/emasuriano.github.io/src/pages/articles/HowIMadeMyPageIn1Night/index.md

 ---
-title: How I made my page in only 1 night
+title: How I made my Page in only 1 night
 date: "2018-01-28"
 layout: post
 draft: false